pedromussi1/OCRbookfinder_Web/README.md

 <ol>
     <li>Open the application in your web browser.</li>
     <li>Upload an image of a book page by selecting a file from your local device.</li>
-    <li>Click the "Upload" button to extract text and identify the book from the image.</li>
+    <li>Click the "Submit" button to extract text and identify the book from the image.</li>
     <li>The original image, extracted text, and the best matching book information will be displayed on the results page.</li>
 </ol>